aristanetworks/avd-workshops/workshops/avd.md

   node_groups:
     # User-defined node group name
     RACK1:
-      # Filter which Vlans will be applied to the node_group, comma separated tags supported
+      # Filter which Vlans will be applied to the node_group, comma-separated tags supported
       # Tags for each Vlan are defined in the SITE1_FABRIC_SERVICES.yml
       filter:
         tags: [ "10" ]